Noriyuki Makihara: Biography

 On 13 February 2020, Makihara was arrested for alleged illegal stimulant possession, as police found 0.083 gram of stimulant at his condominium in Tokyo's Minato Ward in April 2018.
-On 2 August 2020, Makihara was sentenced to 2 years in prison, suspended for 3 years by the Tokyo District Court.
+On 2 August 2020, Makihara was sentenced to two years in prison, suspended for three years by the Tokyo District Court.

+In popular culture

+In December 2025, Makihara became viral in Indonesia because it was stated that at the time he filmed the music video of "Mou Koi Nante Shinai", he looked similar to Joko Widodo or Jokowi, former president of Indonesia.
+Many Indonesians also stated that the music video for the song appeared on their YouTube homepage, and other social media platforms are also filled with memes likening Makihara to Jokowi.